-“I am a pharmacist qualified for 40 years.
-I began using codeine in 1972, and I was dismissed from numerous jobs because of it.
-Nothing was available at this time for addicted pharmacists in the UK, save a few private hospitals and psychiatric services in the NHS, and I ended up in a psychiatric ward, which did me no good at all.
+John* has been a qualified pharmacist for 40 years.
+He began using codeine in 1972 and was dismissed from numerous jobs because of it.
+At the time, nothing was available pharmacists with addiction issues, other than private hospitals and psychiatric services in the NHS, so John ended up in a psychiatric ward.

-My wife contacted PS – I couldn’t do it.
+My wife contacted Pharmacist Support – I couldn’t do it.
 Asking for help is not something that comes easily to people in the grip of an addiction, and in my opinion it is the stigma of actually asking that is difficult to overcome.
-The Charity arranged for me to go in for treatment at Clouds House.
-I was then offered secondary treatment at Bayberry Clinic, but could not afford this, as we had used up most of our funds.
-At this point PS stepped in and offered me a grant and interest free loan, payable back when I started work.
+The charity arranged for me to go in for treatment at Clouds House.
+I was offered secondary treatment at Bayberry Clinic, but couldn’t afford it, as we had used up most of our funds.
+At this point Pharmacist Support stepped in and offered me a grant and interest free loan, payable back when I started work.

-PS also helped my wife with handling our financial affairs as I had not worked for a time and money was dwindling.
+Pharmacist Support also helped my wife with handling our financial affairs as I had not worked for a time and money was dwindling.
 The support she got had an effect on me, because I knew she was being looked after.
-As addiction is a family disease, PS arranged for my wife to attend a family course run by Clouds.
-It is the care that PS shows to pharmacists and their families that makes it easier for the affected pharmacist to continue in treatment, and not having to worry.
+As addiction is a family disease, Pharmacist Support arranged for my wife to attend a family course run by Clouds.
+It is the care that the staff at Pharmacist Support show to pharmacists and their families that makes it easier for the affected pharmacist to continue in treatment, and not having to worry.

 When a consultant doctor was brought into the Bayberry – drunk, I had a glimpse of how I must have been when treating my patients.
 From that moment on the desire to drink or to use was lifted from me.
 I felt better in that instant than I had felt for 40 years.